IRNAS/irnas-tsl2591-driver/README.md

 This driver was written and tested for nrf-sdk v2.3.0

-To install, first modify `.../ncs/nrf/west.yml` and add the following sections:
+To install, modify your projects `west.yml` and add the following sections:

 1. In `remotes`, add the following if not already added: